Quikii/Ollama-run-async/ReadME.md

 ### One worker ≈ one Ollama “session”

-Internally each worker creates its own `AsyncClient`, which translates to an independent streaming connection and an independent copy of the model held in GPU (or CPU) memory:
+Internally, each worker creates its own `AsyncClient`, which translates to an independent streaming connection and an independent copy of the model held in GPU (or CPU) memory: